SAP-samples/cloud-mdk-samples/Showcase_Apps/AICoreApp/MDKGenAI.mdkproject/README.md

 ### Limitation
 Only one type of equipment image can be uploaded per anomaly detection request.
 For example, you can upload multiple images of a water pump but not images of different equipment types simultaneously.
 Users may need to refine the prompts to overcome this limitation.

 Note that the NativeScript voice plugin is used for this demo for voice input since voice input is not yet supported by the Chat Completions API.
-The NativeScript voice plugin is not supported for WebClient.